-work with dispatcher to contact bus drivers, if necessary.
-Advise Mid Placer Transportation of situation and coordinate resources, if necessary.
-Advise drivers of staging areas and routes.
-Assign mechanics and available maintenance staff to work with Lincoln PD (if available) to block and direct traffic to allow buses to safely enter and exit designated pick-up area.
-Provide evacuation to secondary site, if necessary.
-Provide early transportation home to regular bus drivers as necessary.
-Check off names of students on bus rosters as they reach exit gate; have mechanic escort asic Duties: Provide all necessary support as deemed appropriate.
-Accompany Superintendent to incident site.
-Provide blueprints and any other technical data of the site.
-Designate staff to bring extra communication equipment to the sites.
-Assist emergency services personnel with information about the site.
-Provide any required resources to emergency personnel.
-Provide support in establishing site command center. П Coordinate repairs.
+- □ Work with dispatcher to contact bus drivers, if necessary. - □ Advise Mid Placer Transportation of situation and coordinate resources, if necessary. - □ Advise drivers of staging areas and routes. - □ Assign mechanics and available maintenance staff to work with Lincoln PD (if available) to block and direct traffic to allow buses to safely enter and exit designated pick-up area. - □ Provide evacuation to secondary site, if necessary. - □ Provide early transportation home to regular bus drivers as necessary. - □ Check off names of students on bus rosters as they reach exit gate; have mechanic escort them to proper buses.